Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Residents may have entered the next level of the city’s water conservation tiered rate structure during this recent period of higher use due to drought.

 Residents are able to verify water usage numbers with older meters as well as new meters.
 If the new meter has an LCD display, it is light sensitive and needs to be activated by a light source, such as a flashlight.
-Review the handout on how to check your water meter (PDF).
+Review the handout on how to check your water meter (PDF), or Watch a video on how to read your water meter.

 You can also send an email to Public Works or call 651-714-3720 for a courtesy check.